-Most of the concern about cancer seems to be around osteosarcoma.
+Most of the cancer concern seems to be around osteosarcoma.
 One theory on how fluoridation might affect the risk of osteosarcoma is based on the fact that fluoride tends to collect in parts of bones where they are growing.
 These areas, known as growth plates, are where osteosarcomas typically develop.
 The theory is that fluoride might somehow cause the cells in the growth plate to grow faster, which might make them more likely to eventually become cancerous.

-More than 50 population-based studies have looked at the potential link between water fluoride levels and cancer.
+Many population-based studies have looked at the potential link between water fluoride levels and cancer.
 Most of these have not found a strong link to cancer.
 Just about all of the studies have been retrospective (looking back in time).
 They have compared, for example, the rates of cancer in a community before and after water fluoridation, or compared cancer rates in communities with lower levels of fluoride in drinking water to those with higher levels (either naturally or due to fluoridation).
-Some factors are hard to control for in these types of studies (that is, the groups being compared may be different in ways other than just the drinking water), so the conclusions reached by any single study must be looked at with caution.
+Some factors are hard to control for in these types of studies (that is, the groups being compared may be different in ways other than just the drinking water), so the conclusions reached by any single study need to be looked at with caution.

 And there are other issues that make this topic hard to study.
 For example, if fluoridation is a risk factor, is the type of fluoride used important?
 Also, is there a specific level of fluoride above which the risk is increased, or a certain amount of time or an age range during which a person would need to be exposed?